eug/jekyll-video-embed/README.md

 # jekyll-video-embed

 It provides several tags which generates a HTML snippet to embed videos, and can easily support others video websites.
-This plugin was heavily based on [@joelverhagen](https://gist.github.com/joelverhagen/1805814) implementation.
+This plugin was heavily based on [@joelverhagen](https://gist.github.com/joelverhagen/1805814) gist example.

 ## Installation
 Place the file in the `_plugins` directory.